econia-labs/emojicoin-dot-fun/doc/doc-site/docs/resources/faq.md

 <!-- markdownlint-disable MD013 -->

-**Q: Assuming nobody sells their tokens, how much buy pressure is required for the Emojicoin reach a 4,500 APT market cap?**
+**Q: Assuming nobody sells their tokens, how much buy pressure is required for the emojicoin reach a 4,500 APT market cap?**

 <!-- markdownlint-enable MD013 -->